boldbi/bold-bi-docs/docs/working-with-data-sources/configuring-custom-attribute.md

 ![WebCustom](/static/assets/working-with-datasource/custom-attribute/images/webdsCustom.png#max-width=52%)

-We have implemented IntelliSense support for custom attributes, allowing users to type '$' within the web data source properties to display the custom attributes.
+IntelliSense support has been implemented for custom attributes, allowing users to type '$' within the web data source properties to display the custom attributes.

 ![Intellisense Support](/static/assets/working-with-datasource/custom-attribute/images/webintellisense.png)

 >**Note** Custom attribute support has been incorporated for both internal and external site publishing of data sources.
-Additionally, we have enabled features for downloading and uploading.
+Additional features for downloading and uploading have also been enabled.

-When uploading a dashboard to a different site with a custom attribute, ensure that you Create the same custom attribute name and its corresponding value.
+When uploading a dashboard to a different site with a custom attribute, ensure that you create the same custom attribute name and its corresponding value.

 Use the following syntax for the custom attribute.